-15.1 The performance characteristics of Method 1106.1 (mE-EIA) for enumerating enterococci in marine waters were initially reported by Levin, et al. (Reference 18.4) and are summarized in Section 15.2.
-In a subsequent study, Method 1106.1 precision was evaluated in both fresh and marine recreational waters and in sewage treatment plant effluents.
-The results of this study are summarized in Section 15.3.
-Based on these study results, Method 1106.1 was approved for enterococci monitoring of ambient recreational waters.
-More recently, Method 1106.1 was evaluated for use in disinfected wastewater matrices.
-The results of this interlaboratory validation study (Reference 18.3) are summarized in Section 15.4.

-15.2 Performance of mE-EIA Method in Marine Waters
+15.1 Performance Characteristics

-- 15.2.1 Precision The degree of agreement of repeated measurements of the same parameter expressed quantitatively as the standard deviation or as the 95% confidence limits of the mean computed from the results of a series of controlled determinations.
-Precision of the mE method was established by Levin et al. (Reference 18.4) who demonstrated that the method did not exceed the expected limits for counts having the Poisson distribution. - 15.2.2 Bias The persistent positive or negative deviation of the results from the assumed or accepted true value.
-The bias of the enterococci MF method with mE agar has been reported to be +2% of the true value (Reference 18.4).

-15.2.3 Specificity - The ability of a method to select and/or distinguish the target bacteria from other bacteria in the same water sample.
+- 15.1.1 Precision The degree of agreement of repeated measurements of the same parameter expressed quantitatively as the standard deviation or as the 95% confidence limits of the mean computed from the results of a series of controlled determinations.
+The mTEC method precision was found to be fairly representative of what would be expected from counts with a Poisson distribution (Reference 18.3). - 15.1.2 Bias The persistent positive or negative deviation of the average value of the method from the assumed or accepted true value.
+The bias of the mTEC method has been reported to be -2% of the true value (Reference 18.3). - 15.1.3 Specificity The ability of a method to select and or distinguish the target bacteria under test from other bacteria in the same water sample.
 The specificity characteristic of a method is usually reported as the percent of false positive and false negative results.
-The specificity for this medium as reported for various environmental water samples was 10% false positive and 11.7% false negative (Reference 18.4).
+The false positive rate reported for mTEC medium averaged 9% for marine and fresh water samples.
+Less than 1% of the E. coli colonies observed gave a false negative reaction (Reference 18.3). - 15.1.4 Upper Counting Limit (UCL) That colony count above which there is an unacceptable counting error.
+The error may be due to overcrowding or antibiosis.
+The UCL for E. coli on mTEC medium has been reported as 80 colonies per filter (Reference 18.3).

-15.3 Collaborative Study Data for Ambient Waters
+15.2 Collaborative Study Data for Ambient Waters

-- 15.3.1 A collaborative study was conducted among eleven volunteer laboratories, each with two analysts who independently tested local fresh and marine recreational waters and sewage treatment plant effluent samples, in duplicate.
-The data were reported to the Environmental Monitoring and Support Laboratory Cincinnati, U.S. Environmental Protection Agency, for statistical analyses. - 15.3.2 The results of the study are shown in Figure 1 where S_O equals the pooled standard deviation among replicate counts from a single analyst for three groupings (counts less than 30, counts from 30 to 50, and counts greater than 50) and S_B equals the pooled standard deviation between means of duplicates from analysts in the same laboratory for the same groupings.
-The precision estimates from this study did not differ with the water types tested. - 15.3.3 By linear regression, the precision of the method can be generalized as:
+- 15.2.1 A collaborative study was conducted among eleven volunteer laboratories, each with two analysts who independently tested local fresh and marine recreational waters and sewage treatment plant effluent samples, in duplicate.
+The data were reported to the Environmental Monitoring and Support Laboratory Cincinnati, U.S. Environmental Protection Agency, for statistical calculations. - 15.2.2 The results of the study are shown in Figure 1 where S_O equals the pooled standard deviation among replicate counts from a single analyst for three groupings (counts less than 30, counts from 30 to 50, and counts greater than 50) and S_B equals the pooled standard deviation between means of duplicates from analysts in the same laboratory for the same groupings.
+The precision estimates from this study did not show any difference among the water types analyzed.

+15.2.3 By linear regression, the precision of the method can be generalized as: